tensorflow/tensorflow/tensorflow/lite/g3doc/android/native.md

 JNI functions:

-You can declare a new JNI function to make the TensorFlow Lite runtime declared in Java/Kotlin accessible to your native code as follow:
+You can declare a new JNI function to make the TensorFlow Lite runtime declared in Java/Kotlin accessible to your native code as follows:

 <div>
   <devsite-selector>